mithril-security/blindai/docs/docs/advanced/build-from-sources/server.md

     just generate-manifest-dev
     ```

-Two files will be generated after the building process:
+The manifest will be generated at the build process and will serve as essential to the remote attestation process:

 * `manifest.toml`: the enclave security manifest that defines which enclave is trusted.
-* `host_server.pem`: TLS certificate for the connection to the untrusted (app) part of the server.

-You will need these two files for running the client in non-simulation mode.

-More informations about them on [this page](../../main-concepts/privacy.md)
+More informations about them on [this page](../../main-concepts/privacy.md) and in the [remote attestation implementation](../security/remote_attestation.md).

 ### Running